techreturners/lm-lab-aks-gitops-devopsupskill/docs/PROVISIONING.md

 ## Instructions

 **NOTE:** You might have already performed some of the steps (such as installing tools) mentioned below.
-If so you can ignore those steps and move directly to **Step 4**
+If so you can ignore those steps and move directly to **Step 5** and re-use an existing service principal.

 ### Step 1 - Install and configure the Azure CLI